SignalK/SensESP/docs/pages/internals/index.md

 Moving forward from Observables, we have Producers and Consumers, implemented in the `ValueProducer` and `ValueConsumer` classes respectively.

-Producers are Observables that additionally define a `connect_to()` method that can be used to connect the producer to a consumer.
+Producers are Observables that additionally define a `connect_to()` method that can be used to connect the Producer to a Consumer.
 The `connect_to()` method creates a standardized callback between the two objects, thus allowing you to connect the two without having to define the callback yourself.

 Consumers, on their turn, are classes that implement the `set_input()` method that the Observable callback will call.
-Consumers also define a `connect_from()` convenience method for connecting the consumer to a producer.
+Consumers also define a `connect_from()` convenience method for connecting the Consumer to a Producer.
-`connect_from()` is a bit more complex than `connect_to()` because it "goes against the flow", so to speak, but it can come handy in many situations.
+`connect_from()` is a bit more complex than `connect_to()` because it "goes against the flow", so to speak, but it can come in handy in many situations.

 It is common for a class to be both a `ValueProducer` and a `ValueConsumer`.
 Such classes typically receive values, perform some operations, and then notify their consumers, thus creating a _transform_ of the input. `Transform` classes are described in the [Transforms](#Transforms) section.

-An important difference between Observables and Producers is that Producers are typed. `ValueProducers` is a template class that, when instantiated, will also have its output type defined.
+An important difference between Observables and Producers is that Producers are typed. `ValueProducer` is a template class that, when instantiated, will also have its output type defined.
 This means that a `StringProducer` cannot be connected to an `IntConsumer` because the types don't match.

 There is nothing wrong in using the `ValueProducer<T>` and `ValueConsumer<T>` classes directly, but some pre-specialized convenience classes have been defined for common use cases: